Nature of Operations, Basis of Presentation and Liquidity

 On August 30, 2018, the Company executed an unsecured promissory note (the "Note") in the principal amount of up to $750 in favor of Joseph Mannello, the Company's chief executive officer (the "Lender").
 Pursuant to the Note, on August 30, 2018, the Lender advanced $500 of funds to the Company.
 On September 27, 2018, the Lender advanced an additional $250 of funds to the Company.
 On November 13, 2018, the Company amended and restated the Note to increase the maximum amount that may be drawn down under the Note from $750 to $1,000.
 The Company drew down an additional $250 under the Note in December 2018.
 On March 27, 2019 $250 of the Note was converted into 171,233 shares in connection with a private placement transaction.

-The Note accrues interest at a rate of 5% per annum and all payments of principal, interest and other amounts under the Note are payable on August 31, 2019 or earlier under certain circumstances.
+The Note accrues interest at a rate of 5% per annum and all payments of principal, interest and other amounts under the Note were payable on August 31, 2019.
+Subsequently on October 24, 2019, the Company and the Lender agreed to extend the date of maturity to March 1, 2020.
 The Company may prepay, in whole or in part, at any time, the principal, interest and other amounts owing under the Note, without penalty.
-The proceeds of the Note will be used by the Company for general working capital purposes.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).